vainiotalo/simple-poll-app/README.md

 ### Tasks to be done

+- Fix logo and fonts not displaying on some devices
 - Implement user authentication
 - Implement the ability sort polls in the poll directory, e.g. by date
+- Make app more mobile friendly